DAVID J. WILLIS ATTORNEY

 Such transfers are called "preferences" in bankruptcy court.
 Read our web article on fraudulent transfers for a fuller explanation.

-If one did not move property into an LLC prior to a lawsuit or judgment, can it be done after?
-The answer is a qualified "yes," if it is done for consideration and in the ordinary course of business.
+If one did not move property into an LLC prior to a lawsuit or judgment, can it safely be done after?
+The answer is a qualified yes, if it is done for consideration and in the ordinary course of business.
 Since most investment properties carry indebtedness, an example of adequate consideration might be payment of $5,000 (a random number, but one with substance) plus an agreement on the part of the LLC to assume and pay the existing indebtedness on the property.
-Such a transfer made by an investor into his or her LLC should be defensible as a transfer for consideration made in the ordinary course of business.
+Any post-suit transfer made by an investor into his or her LLC should be defensible as a transfer for consideration made for business reasons having nothing to do with the lawsuit.

 Copyright © 2018 by David J. Willis.
 All rights reserved.
 Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.